tade0726/tedzhao-resume/readme.md

     </span>
 </p>

-**Financials Data and Backtest**
+- **Data Pipeline**: Designed and executed streamlined ETL processes for the RAINMAKR.AI platform, with a specialised focus on financial statements and stock market data.
+Utilised Databricks for optimal data handling and integration.

-- Data Pipeline Development: Architected and implemented efficient ETL processes for the RAINMAKR.AI platform, specialising in financial statement and stock market data management using Databricks.
+- **Investment Strategy**: Pioneered data analytics and machine learning methodologies to augment existing investment strategies, resulting in better financial outcomes.
-- Investment Strategy Optimization: Introduced innovative data analysis techniques and machine learning algorithms to enhance existing investment strategies, delivering improved financial outcomes.
+- **LLM Application for Finance**: Harnessing the power of Natural Language Processing (NLP) on news feeds, developed an application to represent individual stocks or companies.
+Employed embedding techniques to generate recommendations by measuring similarity between stocks or enterprises.

 ### Machine Learning Engineer - Skyscanner